thunderbird/appointment/README.md

 ## Testing

-To run tests, simply install the package in editing mode:
+To run tests in the backend, simply install the package in editing mode:

 ```bash
 cd backend && pip install -e .